lukaszkn/data-software-engineering-interview-questions/content/spark_structured_streaming.md

 - Optimize pipeline (partitions, AQE, shuffle partitions, state TTL) to reduce required capacity.
 - Monitor closely and iterate with load testing and cost allocation.

-If you want, I can: (a) show the exact capacity formula with a worked numeric example for your workload, (b) propose autoscaler thresholds and cooldown values tuned to your SLOs, or (c) map a recommended node/executor sizing for a given events/sec and avg CPU/event.

 ## How do you compare Spark Structured Streaming with alternatives like Flink or Kafka Streams for specific use cases?
 High-level summary